Bandaranaike International Airport: Terminals

-Bandaranaike International Airport (airport code CMB) at Katunayake, Sri Lanka, is 32.5 kilometers north of the island nation's capital of Colombo.
-Thirty seven(37) airlines currently serve the airport's over 10.79 million annual passengers.
+Bandaranaike International Airport (airport code CMB) at Katunayake, Sri Lanka, is 32.5 kilometers north of the national capital, Colombo.
+37 airlines currently serve the airport's over 10.79 million annual passengers.
 The airport has three passenger terminals.
 Terminal 1 is the current international terminal, built in 1967.
-Terminal 2 is the new international terminal, which is expected to be completed in 2019.
+Terminal 2 is the new international terminal, which is expected to be completed in 2025.
 Terminal 3 is the new domestic terminal, which opened in November 2012.